 It has been observed that ovarian hyperstimulation risk enhances the embryo transfer cancelation and that can be manageable by the frozen embryo.

 Not only ovarian hyperstimulation, but elevated levels of serum progesterone, endometrial bleeding or any other unexpected events can also terminate the embryo transfer.
-In all these cases, frozen embryo become a vital tool to manage the problem.
+In all these cases, the frozen embryo becomes a vital tool to manage the problem.
 Therefore, loss of a pregnancy can be minimized by assigning frozen embryo transfer.

 In ART, ovarian hyperstimulation requires to pursue by injecting hormonal medications to stimulate the eggs produced in the ovaries.
 This can potentiate several mild to severe side effects, including mild to moderate abdominal pain, distended abdominal structure, waist size enhancement, nausea, vomiting, diarrhea, ovarian tenderness, unexpected weight gain (more than 6.6 pounds).
-In severe condition, rapid weight gain more than 15kg within 5-10 days, tremendous pain in the abdomen, persistent nausea and vomiting, clotting in blood, breathing difficulty etc. A research study found that minimum ovarian hyperstimulation syndrome in women undergo frozen-embryo.
+In severe condition, rapid weight gain more than 15kg within 5-10 days, tremendous pain in the abdomen, persistent nausea and vomiting, clotting in the blood, breathing difficulty, etc. A research study found that minimum ovarian hyperstimulation syndrome in women undergo frozen-embryo.

 It is necessary to mention that 4 to 9 oocytes can only be retrieved in case of fresh-embryo transfer, whereas in the case of frozen-embryo transfer 10 to 15 oocytes can only be retrieved.